Treating Melanoma Brain Metastases With Immunotherapy

 Because many clinical trials often exclude patients that have brain metastases, few patients with melanoma that has spread to the brain were included in the initial clinical trials testing checkpoint inhibitors for melanoma.
 As a result, the survival benefit of these drugs in patients with melanoma brain metastases has not been determined.

-In a recent study published in Cancer Immunology Research, a journal of the American Association for Cancer Research, researchers analyzed data from more than 2,000 stage 4 melanoma patients who presented with brain metastases between 2010 and 2015.
+Cancer Immunology Research, a journal of the American Association for Cancer Research, researchers analyzed data from more than 2,000 stage 4 melanoma patients who presented with brain metastases between 2010 and 2015.
 They determined that the initial treatment of those patients with a checkpoint inhibitor was associated with significant improvement in the median overall survival, up from 5.2 months to 12.4 months.
 Moreover, the four-year overall survival rate rose from 11.1 percent to 28.1 percent.

 For a subset of these patients – those whose cancer had only metastasized to the brain, and not to other parts of the body – the results were even more pronounced.
 Here, initial treatment with a checkpoint inhibitor was associated with an increase in medial overall survival from 7.7 months to 56.4 months, and the four-year overall survival rate jumped from 16.9 percent to 51.5 percent.